HieunguyenScm/workforce-rostering-resource-allocation-optimization/README.md

 The implementation is written in Python and relies on:

 - `openpyxl` for reading and writing the Excel workbook (`input.xlsx` → `output.xlsx`).
-- `gurobipy` for constructing and solving the MIP model.
+- `gurobipy` for constructing and solving the MILP model.

 The execution workflow is:

 1. Load `input.xlsx`.
 2. Parse demand, schedule tables, and previous-month assignments.
-3. Build and solve the MIP model for Q1 to obtain staff–zone assignments.
+3. Build and solve the MILP model for Question 1 to obtain staff–zone assignments.
 4. Embed the assignments as `"Shift Zone"` entries into the `Q1 Answer` sheet.
-5. Apply the rotation rule to construct Q2 assignments and write them to the `Q2 Answer` sheet.
+5. Apply the rotation rule to construct Question 2 assignments and write them to the `Q2 Answer` sheet.
 6. Save the updated workbook as `output.xlsx`.

-## 6. References

-- Pinedo, M. (2016). *Scheduling: Theory, Algorithms, and Systems*.
-Springer.
-- Ernst, A. T., Jiang, H., Krishnamoorthy, M., & Sier, D. (2004).
-Staff scheduling and rostering: A review of applications, methods and models. *European Journal of Operational Research*, 153(1), 3–27.
-- Gurobi Optimization, LLC.
-(2025). *Gurobi Optimizer Reference Manual*.
-Available at: https://www.gurobi.com